Trigger Points, Mattresses & Self-Treatment Techniques

 Reflexology – is a technique of applying pressure solely to the feet and hands

 Structural Integration – like myofascial release also involves myofascial manipulation

 Swedish massage – the most common form of massage which can be one lightly or vigorously to reduce muscle pain and joint stiffness

 Thai massage and Traditional Chinese Massage

-Professional care is important when it comes to having trigger points, even if you yourself are a professional practitioner.
-You can’t necessarily reach all of your back without the help of special devices nor can you trace those hidden trigger points all by you’re lonesome.
+Professional care is essential when it comes to having trigger points, even if you are a licensed practitioner.
+You can’t necessarily reach all of your back without the help of individual devices, nor can you trace those hidden trigger points all by you’re lonesome.

 The main point is that it pays to visit the masseuse every once in a while, at least once a month is a bare minimum depending on the nature of your activities or if you occasionally employ self-myofascial release with the help of a partner or a massage stick.